-The Amarakaeri Reserve and the Harakmbut communities that surround it are under intense pressure from illegal gold mining, which has ravaged thousands of hectares along the border of the Reserve, and from natural gas extraction, which is set to take place in the heart of the Reserve.
+The Amarakaeri Reserve and the Harakbut communities that surround the Rostro are under intense pressure from illegal gold mining—which has ravaged thousands of hectares along the Reserve’s border—and from natural gas extraction set to take place in the heart of the Reserve.

 In order to recuperate and maintain the customary connection that the Harakbut have with the Reserve, community leaders Jaime Corisepa and Luis Tayori are carrying out cultural mapping of their land, with the goal of documenting the legendary heritage of the Amarakaeri Reserve.

 According to oral legend, there are cultural relics all over the Reserve.
 However, until now, they had not been documented or seen by the outside world.
 The rediscovery of the Rostro and other cultural sites will help connect the youth to the Reserve, and hopefully generate interest in saving this precious, megadiverse part of the Peruvian Amazon.

 Field Note from Tom Bewick, Program Manager at RFUS, who took part in the expedition and making of the film

 To be able to share the experience of seeing the Rostro Harakbut for the first time, with the very Harakbut indigenous leaders who have been on a quest to rediscover it for eight years, was glorious.
 It was also extraordinarily sad, physically punishing, and soul searching.